Every time you turn on the tap, flush the toilet, or water the lawn, you are using water provided by the Region of Peel.

 The Region of Peel operates two water treatment facilities and two wastewater treatment facilities, as well as pumping stations, reservoirs, watermains and sanitary sewers.

-Beware of Door-to-Door Water Treatment Sales Agents - Residents are advised not open their door to anyone asking to test their tap water, collect tap water samples or install water equipment or collect tap water samples unless that person identifies themselves as a Region of Peel employee.
+Beware of Door-to-Door Water Treatment Sales Agents - Residents supplied with municipal water are advised not to open their door to anyone asking to test their tap water, collect tap water samples or install water equipment or collect tap water samples unless that person is an employee or an agent of the Region of Peel.

-Locate Request Form - Find out where underground water and wastewater infrastructure enters your property before you start any major construction project.
+Locate Requests - Find out where underground water and wastewater infrastructure enters your property before you start any major construction project.

 Threats to Lake Ontario Shoreline - Lake Ontario provides drinking water to a large part of Peel's population.
 Its shoreline is increasingly under stress from manmade barriers which have an impact on water quality and the natural environment.
 Find out how you can get involved and help protect this important water resource.